 After your profile is completed and submitted, our jury panel — made up of other local artists in a variety of disciplines — will review your work samples to ensure you meet our standards for participation.
 Assuming you do, we’ll then contact you to schedule a site visit at your studio/home, to ensure it meets basic standards for accessibility (adequate parking, easy access for folks of all ages, etc.).

-Once you’re over those two hurdles, you’re in for life!
+Once you’re over those two hurdles, you’ll receive an invitation to join and pay your registration fee — and after you do that, you’re in for life!
 You can continue to exhibit at every subsequent Safari, so long as you re-register and pay the fee by the deadline for each one.
 And for as long as you stay current on your registrations fees, your artist profile will remain active on our website.